Still Walking: Production

-In an interview with Kore-eda included in the Blu-Ray release of the movie (through Netflix and possibly elsewhere), the director candidly discussed how much – but not all – of the movie was motivated by memories of his own childhood and the eventual death of his mother.
+In an interview with Kore-eda included in the Blu-Ray release of the movie, the director candidly discussed how much – but not all – of the movie was motivated by memories of his own childhood and the eventual death of his mother.
 On the same disk, a short "making of" supplement showed how many of the film's scenes were brought to life from the script during rehearsals or invented outright while shooting on location in what appeared to be the Yokohama area south of Tokyo.